Command Line Parameters

 Write-Host "Build successful: $outputFile" -ForegroundColor Green

-# Display file info
+# Display file information

 $fileInfo = Get-Item $outputFile